vanus-labs/docs/content/vanus-connect/template-guides/github-star-triggers-slack.md

 ### Step 2: Configure Sink - Get the Slack Webhook URL

-- Open Slack API in your browser, create a Webhook URL and copy it
+- Open Slack API in your browser, create a Webhook URL and copy it.

 Tip: For detailed steps on how to obtain the Slack Webhook URL, refer to the blog [Get Your Slack Webhook URL - A Quick Integration Guide](https://www.vanus.ai/blog/get-your-slack-webhook-url/).